 However, most wood products’ surface is painted or coated for purposes, for example, to increase the resistance to moisture.
 Therefore, it is also important to ensure all substances in your products are in compliance with the regulations.

 The CPSIA regulates imported toys and children’s products in the United States, including wooden toys and wooden children’s furniture.
 Here are some examples of covered products:

 - Wooden dolls

-Country of origin is mandatory for all consumer products imported and sold in the US, including wood product.
-The country of origin should be included in your declaration documents and also the labeling.
+A country of origin mark is mandatory for most consumer products imported and sold in the US, including wooden products.

-In addition to the FTC labeling requirements, the name of the country of origin must appear in English and it must be accessible and clear to the customers.
+The name of the country of origin must appear in the English language and it must be accessible and clear to the customers.

 - Made in Indonesia